csaleman/yavrha/README.md

 Powered Nodes can relay messages
 Very Low power consumption
 Two way communication
 Must be able to connect to cloud services.
-(Cosm, twitter, myrobot, nimbits, etc ) It is not:
+(Thingspeak,twitter, myrobot, nimbits, etc ) It is not:

 Is not compatible with ANT, Zigbee, BT or anything like that.